OpenEuphoria/creole/readme.txt

 FONT
-INDEX          Generates a linked index of headers in the document NAV
+INDEX          Generates a linked index of headers in the document
+    search     A "js/search.js" file will be generated to search for headers NAV
 LEVELTOC
     level      The starting level of headers to display